parallelvirtualcluster/pvc/docs/about.md

 The Ansible configuration and architecture manual can be found at the [Ansible manual page](/manuals/ansible).

-The [getting started documentation](/getting-started) provides a walkthrough of using these tools to bootstrap a new cluster.
+The [getting started documentation](/getting-started) provides a walk-through of using these tools to bootstrap a new cluster.

 ## Frequently Asked Questions